-PSY5415: Psychology of Development (3)
+PSY5417: Human Growth and Development (3)

-This course addresses the physical, cognitive and social-emotional development of children, adolescents, adults and the elderly, including a description of behaviors that are present at the various stages and explanations for those behaviors regarding relative contributions of heredity and environment.
-The major theories of physical, cognitive, affective and social development across the life span are applied to mental health counseling practice.
-The sociocultural and social economic factors that may contribute to a development outcome are also considered.
+This course addresses the physical, cognitive and social-emotional development across the lifespan for children, adolescents, adults and the elderly, including a description of behaviors that are present at the various stages and explanations for those behaviors regarding relative contributions of heredity and environment.
+The major theories of physical, cognitive, affective and social development across the life span for individuals and families are applied to the understanding of learning, personality development, and mental health counseling practice.
+The sociocultural and social economic factors that may contribute to a developmental outcome are also considered.
 PREREQUISITE: None